wengerwu/fabric-client/README.md

 # fabric-client
-fabric-go-sdk, used to call fabric framework
+fabric-go-sdk, used to interact with fabric framework
+Based on hyperledger fabric-go-sdk, reference:https://github.com/hyperledger/fabric-sdk-go